 Regardless, the best diet is the one you can stick to — one that is sustainable not only in loosing weight, but in maintaining weight after you are at a healthy weight for your goals.

 Acupuncture can be part of a strategy to lose weight in a number of ways.
 In addition to helping people develop a healthy plan to improve eating habits (i.e. one that can be maintained as a lifestyle), our treatment plans address a number of other factors that can influence weight.

 Chronic stress shifts a body’s metabolism toward depositing more deep abdominal (belly) fat, which is associated with increased risk of heart disease and other pathologies.
 Research shows that acupuncture reduces the body’s stress response (ie. normalizing the nervous system’s fight/flight activity).
 Healthy lifestyle choices aid not only in losing and redistributing weight, but also in preventing disease.

 Acupuncture helps you in losing weight by:

-Decreasing your stress hormones cortisol & adrenalin, the long and short term responses of the fight or flight nervous system.
+Decreasing the stress hormones cortisol and adrenalin – the long and short term responses of the fight or flight nervous system.

 Deactivating the amygdala, the primordial fight or flight centre in your midbrain.

 Hormone imbalances.
-Acupuncture facilitates hormone changes (insulin, leptin, ghrelin, and CCK) in overweight people, likely indirectly by affecting stress hormones like cortisol levels.
-These hormones are associated with weight change, satiety, and appetite and have been show to be influenced by acupuncture in some clinical trials.
+Acupuncture has been shown to facilitate hormone changes (e.g. insulin, leptin, ghrelin, and CCK) in overweight people, likely indirectly by affecting stress hormones like cortisol levels.
+These hormones are associated with weight change, satiety, and appetite and have been shown to be influenced by acupuncture in some clinical trials.